Death of Jeffrey Epstein: Investigations

-Two French Cabinet officials Marlène Schiappa and Adrien Taquet subsequently called for an investigation into the "many unanswered questions" about Epstein's ties to France, calling for the French government to launch its own probe.
-"The US investigation has highlighted links with France", Schiappa and Taquet said in the statement, according to ABC.
-"It thus seems to us fundamental for the victims that an investigation be opened in France so that all is brought to light", a spokesperson for the office told ABC News.
+Two French government ministers, Marlène Schiappa and Adrien Taquet, called for an investigation into the "many unanswered questions" about Epstein's ties to France, calling for the French government to launch its own probe.
+"The US investigation has highlighted links with France", Schiappa and Taquet said in the statement, according to ABC News.
+"It thus seems to us fundamental for the victims that an investigation be opened in France so that all is brought to light", a spokesperson for the office told ABC.
 "The elements received at the Paris prosecutor's office are being analyzed and cross-referenced."
 In August, the French launched an investigation into alleged Epstein associate Jean-Luc Brunel, who was reported to be hiding in South America.
-He was subsequently arrested.
+He was arrested on December 16, 2020.

 Judge Richard Berman dismissed all charges against Epstein on August 29.
-As a result, the sex-trafficking investigations and media attention shifted attention to his alleged associates, like Brunel, Prince Andrew, and Ghislaine Maxwell.
+As a result, the sex-trafficking investigations and media attention shifted to his alleged associates, like Brunel, Prince Andrew, and Ghislaine Maxwell.
+In 2025, according to documents obtained by Axios, the Justice Department under the second Trump administration concluded that Epstein was not murdered and there was no purported "client list" featuring names of Epstein's associates.
+It also released footage of Epstein's cell during his death, though it was missing one minute and was likely modified.

+On July 8, 2025, Trump was asked if Epstein had ties with any foreign agencies, to which he replied with; "Are you still talking about Jeffrey Epstein?
+This guy's been talked about for years."; and "We have Texas and all this other stuff, and you're still talking about this creep?" (a reference to the Central Texas floods earlier that month).
+Bondi then claimed there indeed was no client list, and that the reason a minute was missing from the footage of Epstein's cell was because "the minute [from the camera] is missing every night."
+Trump later claimed on Truth Social that the Epstein files were created by Democrats, saying; "Why are we giving publicity to files written by Obama, Crooked Hillary, Comey, Brennan, and the losers and criminals of the Biden administration?"